 Observer records indicate that a wide range of species are landed by the longline fleets in New Zealand fishery waters.
-Blue sharks are the most commonly landed species (by number), followed by Ray's bream (Table 15).
-Southern bluefin tuna and albacore tuna are the only target species that occur in the top five of the frequency of occurrence.
+Blue sharks are the most commonly landed species (by number), followed by Ray's bream (Table 14).

-Table 15: Total estimated catch (numbers of fish) of common bycatch species in the New Zealand longline fishery as estimated from observer data from 2009 to 2013.
+Table 14: Total estimated catch (numbers of fish) of common bycatch species in the New Zealand longline fishery as estimated from observer data from 2011 to 2014.
 Also provided is the percentage of these species retained (2013 data only) and the percentage of fish that were alive when discarded, N/A (none discarded).